preciofishbone/OmniaDocsG2/pages/page-types/working-with-sections-and-blocks/index.rst

 For the very first steps when creating a new page type, see: :doc:`Create new page type </pages/page-types/create-new-page-type/index>`

+For information on the settings: :doc:`Section settings </pages/page-types/section-settings/index>`

 Create a section in a column
 ******************************
 If needed, you can create a section in a column and then select a layout for the column and set all other section settings.
 Here's how: